About Energy, Environmental & Chemical Engineering

 E44 EECE 509 Seminar in Energy, Environmental, and Chemical Engineering

-All graduate students in EECE should attend the Departmental Seminar Series to gain exposure in various diverse fields of research.
+All graduate students in EECE should attend the departmental seminar series to gain exposure in various diverse fields of research.
 Students are also expected to participate in journal clubs and other discussion formats to discuss topical research areas.
-The course is required of all graduate students every semester of residency in the program.
+This course is required of all graduate students every semester of residency in the program.

 Credit 1 unit.